asestes1/asestes1.github.io/_pages/inmas.md

 If you run into any problems in any of these steps, feel free to reach out to Alex Estes.

 ## Workshop Schedule
-All following times are in Eastern time.
+All following times are in Central time.
 Session 1: Friday, April 23rd, 2:00 p.m. to 5:00 p.m.
 Session 2: Saturday, April 24th, 9:00 a.m. to 12:00 p.m.
 Session 3: Saturday, April 24th, 2:00 p.m. to 5:00 p.m.